 In August 2016, the Issuer received a writ of summons from an indirect shareholder of the Issuer's former clients Partner Logistics Group B.V. and Partner Logistics Europe B.V.
 Both companies declared bankruptcy in the course of 2012.
 The indirect shareholder now alleges that the Issuer has acted wrongfully in the context of the bankruptcy of both companies and claims damages allegedly suffered by it in the amount of EUR 200 million.
 In response to the writ of summons, the Issuer filed its statement of defence with the Amsterdam court on 18 January 2017.
 The court has ordered another round of pleadings, after which parties have filed their statements of reply (the indirect shareholder) and rejoinder (the Issuer) in the course of 2017.
 The indirect shareholder has responded on the Issuer's exhibits in a further statement of 18 January 2018.
 The Issuer has subsequently responded to parts of this statement on 14 March 2018.
-As a next step there will be a hearing scheduled in the course of 2018.
+After the hearing in September 2018, the court rendered its judgement in October 2018 in which it denied all the claims.
+The indirect shareholder has filed (pro forma) appeal against judgement in January 2019.
+The appeal proceedings will continue in the course of 2019.